 Crawley Town head coach Cioffi pays tribute to East Preston after Senior Cup win

-Head coach Gabriele Cioffi paid tribute to Crawley Town's Sussex Senior Cup opponents East Preston following the Reds' 5-0 win at The Lashmar last (Monday) night.
+Head coach Gabriele Cioffi paid tribute to Crawley Town's Sussex Senior Cup opponents East Preston following last (Monday) might's 5-0 win at The Lashmar.

-Ashley Nadesan and Mason Bloomfield put the visitors 2-0 up inside 14 minutes before Bloomfield added his second, and Crawley's thrid, before half-time.
+Ashley Nadesan and Mason Bloomfield put the Reds 2-0 inside 14 minutes before Bloomfield added his second, and Crawley's thrid, before half-time.

 David Sesay and Gyliano van Velzen wrapped up a comfortable win for the Red Devils in the second half.